 YEAR GROUP TERM TOPIC/THEME DETAILS RESOURCES Year 7 Spring 1 Students explore the concept of self-esteem and identity and look at the effects that others, including the media, can have on this.
 They discuss what makes a positive relationship with their peers and body image and diversity.
 They also look at the physical and emotional changes that take place during puberty and how they can support each other.
+Students will be given a recap of KS2 reproduction to close any gaps from primary.
 Anonymous question box PPTs/appropriate video clips/news articles Year 9 Spring 1 Students explore a variety of issues surrounding sex and relationships.
 They begin by exploring the impact of peer pressure on relationships, what a healthy and unhealthy relationship looks like, as well as discussing legal elements, such as consent, age limits and sexting.
 Students also explore forms of contraception, STI's and self-examination.
 This unit helps them to recognise and manage risks, take increasing responsibility for themselves, their choices and behaviours and make positive and healthy lifestyle choices.
 Demonstrators/condoms Contraception kits NHS resources on self- examination Testicle/breast models Science equipment for STI lesson Anonymous question box PPTs/appropriate video clips/news articles Year 11 Autumn 2 Students will explore the concept of healthy relationships by looking at compatibility, family dynamics, the diversity of relationships, marriage, divorce, sexuality, forced marriage, FGM, stereotypes and healthy/unhealthy relationships.
 Students will also revisit concepts from year 9 SRE, including contraception and consent, and explore the effect of drugs and alcohol on sex and relationships.
 Stonewall recourses, including 'Fit' Demonstrators/condoms Beer goggles 'Cut Flowers' Anonymous question box PPTs/appropriate video clips/news articles